 From onboarding, through company culture, career progression, learning and development, reward and recognition, and personal/professional growth - in addition to a myriad of unique-to-individual obstacles placed along the way - HR automation is helping remove the burden of administration and unleashing the potential in people.

-It’s also helping companies enhance culture and the overall employee experience.
-A recent survey of HR and non-HR employees by G2 revealed that 80% of HR employees believe HR technologies will improve employee attitude toward the company, and the majority of the employees surveyed believe that employee engagement is important for company culture to thrive.
+It's also helping companies enhance culture and the overall employee experience.
+A recent G2 survey revealed that 80% of HR employees believe HR technologies will improve employees attitude toward the company.
+In addition, the majority of the employees surveyed believe that employee engagement is vital for company culture to thrive.

-Many of the typical challenges are out of HR’s control.
-The solution is to find a way of controlling what you can to enable a more strategic approach to the things you can’t, which will ultimately lead to a higher-performing HR department.
-Employee experience and satisfaction is what matters the most – particularly to a generation of fresh, young talent whose priorities have shifted.
-This is evidenced by Virgin Pulse’s findings that 78% of businesses say employee wellbeing is a critical part of their business plans
+Many of the typical challenges are out of HR's control.
+The solution is to find a way of controlling what you can to enable a more strategic approach to the things you can't, which will ultimately lead to a higher-performing HR department.
+Employee experience and satisfaction matter the most - particularly to a generation of fresh, young talent whose priorities have shifted.
+This is evidenced by Virgin Pulse 's findings that 78% of businesses say employee wellbeing is a critical part of their business plans.

-In an age when word-of-mouth matters most and digital platforms enable information to spread quickly, creating a culture that is fit for purpose is critical.
-According to research by the American Psychological Association, 89% of people at companies that support wellbeing efforts are more likely to recommend their company as a good place to work, putting them at a significant competitive advantage.
+In an age when word-of-mouth matters most, and digital platforms enable information to spread quickly, creating a culture that is fit for purpose is critical.
+According to the American Psychological Association research, 89% of people at companies that support well-being efforts are more likely to recommend their company as a good place to work, putting them at a significant competitive advantage.

 Knowing it’s time to change

-The starting point of every journey to HR automation is knowing it’s time to change.
-Many organisations simply accept time-consuming, paper-based administration as part of the process.
+The starting point of every journey to HR process automation is knowing it's time to change.
+Unfortunately, many organisations simply accept time-consuming, paper-based administration as part of the process.
 Taking hours and even days to complete a single request, filing mountains of paperwork, and having to repeat the same tasks over again are signs to take action.

 HR automation completely eradicates repetition.
-Routine processes that take the most time but the least skill are no longer the part of the day-today, and HR audits reduce in required time and effort from weeks and months to merely the touch of a button.
+Routine processes that take the most time but the least skill are no longer part of the day-to-day, and HR audits reduce the required time and effort from weeks and months to merely the touch of a button.

-If your company has a high turnover of people or a proactive mergers & acquisitions programme, an automated HR process makes traditionally complex integrations seamless, bringing together several different policies, benefits, and taxes in one place.
+Suppose your company has a high turnover or a proactive mergers & acquisitions programme.
+In that case, an automated HR process makes traditionally complex integrations seamless, bringing together several different policies, benefits, and taxes in one place.